-Prices in Poland are still fairly competitive despite increases over the last couple of years particularly in the prices of cigarettes.
+Prices in Poland are still fairly competitive with those in the West, despite steady increases over the past decade.
 Here are some typical everyday products and prices.

 |Product||Price (zł)||Price (€)|

 Currency can be exchanged at airports, hotels, banks and anywhere with a sign proclaiming 'Kantor.'
-Kantors will often provide better value than the banks in your home country or the ATM although for obvious reasons be very wary of kantors in the airports, bus stations and close to tourist sites.
+Kantors will often provide better value than the banks in your home country or the ATM, though for obvious reasons be very wary of kantors at the airport, train station and close to tourist sites.
 Shopping around will reward you with the best rate.
 For a list of kantors in Kraków that won't rip you off, see Directory.

 With a full calendar of religious holidays, seasonal traditions and name days, it seems there's always something being celebrated here in Poland.
 Not to be confused with unofficial holidays like Women's Day (March 8th), national holidays that are still regular work days like the Day of Pope John Paul II (October 16th), or the rash of spontaneously decreed days of national mourning that occur each year, below we list Poland's annual non-working public holidays: